polyswarmer/documentation/_i18n/en/_docs/Level-1-scratch-to-clamav.md

 1. `verdict`: another `boolean` representing whether the engine wishes to assert on the artifact
 1. `metadata`: (optional) `string` describing the artifact

-We leave submitting ClamAV's `metadata` as an exercise to the reader (the impatient can reference [clamav.py](https://github.com/polyswarm/polyswarm-client/blob/master/src/microengine/clamav.py))
+We leave submitting ClamAV's `metadata` as an exercise to the reader - or check [clamav.py](https://github.com/polyswarm/polyswarm-client/blob/master/src/microengine/clamav.py) :)

 ## Testing, Testing, Testing

-Great, we've written our method to interpret `clamd`'s result.
-Finally, let's test!

 Let's build a docker image to test our new Microengine.
 Put your ClamAV code into a file named `clamav.py`, and create a `Dockerfile` with the following contents:
 ```dockerfile